-This post is about how to paint bathroom cabinets without sanding them.
+This post is our expert tips to teach you how to paint bathroom cabinets without sanding them.

 I remember when we bought this house, after selling our condo in the city.
 I knew buying it would mean we’d have to do a few renovations ourselves.